Brain aneurysm repair - discharge

 If you had a cerebral spinal fluid (CSF) shunt placed after aneurysm surgery, you will need regular follow-ups to make sure it functions well.

 Connolly ES Jr, Rabinstein AA, Carhuapoma JR, et al. American Heart Association Stroke Council; Council on Cardiovascular Radiology and Intervention; Council on Cardiovascular Nursing; Council on Cardiovascular Surgery and Anesthesia; Council on Clinical Cardiology.
 Guidelines for the management of aneurysmal subarachnoid hemorrhage: a guideline for healthcare professionals from the American Heart Association/American Stroke Association.
 Stroke.
-2012;43:1711-1737.
-PMID: 22556195 Available at: www.ncbi.nlm.nih.gov/pubmed/?term=22556195.
+2012;43:1711-37.
+PMID: 22556195 www.ncbi.nlm.nih.gov/pubmed/22556195.

 Tateshima S, Duckwiler G. Vascular diseases of the nervous system: intracranial aneurysms and subarachnoid hemorrhage.
 In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.
 Bradley's Neurology in Clinical Practice.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 51C.